I am dedicated to researching various skin treatments and educating others in a way that is easily digestible.

-Smoking – researchers have found that smoke causes a marked reduction in the production of collagen.
+Smoking–Researchers have found that smoke causes a marked reduction in the production of collagen.
 (When new collagen is not formed wrinkles are created).
 Skin requires the perpetual regeneration of collagen to maintain a healthy appearance.

-Sunlight exposure - people whose jobs expose them to more sunlight tend to become wrinkly earlier than others.
+Sunlight exposure—People whose jobs expose them to more sunlight tend to become wrinkly earlier than others.
 Examples include fishermen, farmers, sailors, golfers, tanning booth employees (UV exposure), and gardeners.

-Hair - some hairstyles provide more shade for the face than others.
+Hair—Some hairstyles provide more shade for the face than others.

-Clothes - people who tend to wear hats and long sleeves usually develop wrinkles later in life compared to other people of the same skin type
+Clothes—People who tend to wear hats and long sleeves usually develop wrinkles later in life compared to other people of the same skin type

-Light skin - people with light skin tend to experience a higher level of sun damage, which usually accelerates the development of wrinkles.
+Light skin—People with light skin tend to experience a higher level of sun damage, which usually accelerates the development of wrinkles.

-How to Combat Wrinkles?
+How Do You Combat Wrinkles?

-Apart from over-the- counter treatment options for wrinkles, some people opt for skin resurfacing methods like chemical peels, laser skin resurfacing, dermabrasion, microdermabrasion and botox injections.
+Apart from over-the-counter treatment options for wrinkles, some people opt for skin resurfacing methods like chemical peels, laser skin resurfacing, dermabrasion, microdermabrasion and Botox injections.